Black Narcissus

 Both the palace and the caravan thus fade into invisibilty, shrouded in mist, and if we’ve watched attentively we might notice how much else in Black Narcissus is invisible.
 Religion is all about the invisible, as the convent’s name Saint Faith emphasizes so pointedly.
 The film’s title is the name of a perfume, which is invisible when it’s being used.
 Sister Clodagh’s first line is a fragment of an algebra problem, “…therefore x is equal to five,” whose variable is likewise invisible.
 So too are the malign workings of pathogens and the benign workings of medicines, which play key parts in the nuns’ mission, and also the mysterious workings of the deity that Clodagh credits for her vocation.
 Most of all it’s the air everywhere that makes the presence of the invisible so keenly felt.
 It blows through the long horns in the opening shot and circulates from the ceiling fans in Calcutta.
 The winds are omnipresent at Mopu, and the characters often speak of the clear mountain air.

-So much is tangibly invisible in Black Narcissus that the movie doesn’t need ghosts to feel haunted – but it’s not as if invisibility dominates the film.
-Instead there’s a kind of dialectic between the visible and invisible, and whatever is given to the eyes is given in abundance.
-The movie is full of color and striking vistas.
-The editing springs one visual shock after another – cuts to overhead views like the cross-shaped dining table in Calcutta or the chasm below the palace; the magenta blossoms of the Himalayan valley; the palace’s blue-walled salon; the reds of Sister Ruth’s hair, lipstick, and eyes, or the bloodstains on her gown.
-The painted nudes in the palace would have been shocking in a nunnery, and so too would Mr. Dean have been when he entered the convent bare-chested.
+So much is tangibly invisible that Black Narcissus doesn’t need ghosts to feel haunted.
+It’s not that invisibility dominates the film; rather there’s a kind of dialectic between the visible and the invisible.
+Whatever is given to the eyes is given in abundance.
+Everywhere there are bold colors and striking vistas.
+The editing springs one visual shock after another: the cross-shaped dining table in Calcutta; the chasm below the palace; the magenta blossoms in the valley; the palace’s blue-walled salon; the reds of Sister Ruth’s hair, lipstick, and eyes, or the bloodstains on her gown.
+The painted nudes in the palace would have been shocking in a nunnery, and so too would Mr. Dean when he entered the convent bare-chested.

 Between this visual overload and all the suggestions of invisibility there’s a paradoxical balance between the corporeal and the spiritual that’s also reflected in the title.
 A perfume is invisible and sensual at the same time, and the name “Black Narcissus” blends the earthly and the heavenly, just as Narcissus was descended from both a god and a nymph.
 The coexistence of the spiritual and sensuous is an apt characterization of India, but it also speaks of the incompleteness in any single point of view.
 The poetic image of “Black Narcissus” may sound exotic to the British, but the Young General says the perfume comes from the army-navy stores in London.
 The exoticism that the British attributed to India was in fact a projection of their own culture and their own desires.
 However much India presented itself to their senses, much of the country was still invisible to them.